7frank/ai-ui-playground/src/content/docs/ai/Learning Goals/Media.md

 The media and entertainment industry in 2023 is undergoing significant transformations, driven by technological advancements and evolving consumer behaviors.
 Here's an analysis based on the latest insights:
 Key Trends and Dynamics

     Interdependence of Sectors: Streaming video, social media, and gaming are not only reshaping media and entertainment but are also becoming more interdependent, forming a broader ecosystem of engagement.
-Companies successful in this space will likely have visions that span these sectors​
+Companies successful in this space will likely have visions that span these sectors​​.

-​​
-​.
-Market Leaders: Major players in the industry include DreamWorks Animation, Warner Media, Walt Disney Company, News Corporation, and Discovery Communications​
+Market Leaders: Major players in the industry include DreamWorks Animation, Warner Media, Walt Disney Company, News Corporation, and Discovery Communications​.
-​.

 Content Evolution: The media landscape is being driven by the blended realities of younger generations.
-Social media and video games are evolving rapidly, staying close to younger demographics, and significantly impacting every part of the media and entertainment industry​
+Social media and video games are evolving rapidly, staying close to younger demographics, and significantly impacting every part of the media and entertainment industry​​.
-​​

-    ​.

 Streaming Video Services

     Shift to Profitability: Streaming video services are seeking profitability amid intense competition and high operational costs.
 The United States has seen SVOD viewership surpass cable and broadcast TV.
-Streamers are experimenting with ad-supported tiers and content windowing to balance pricing, advertising, and content spending​
+Streamers are experimenting with ad-supported tiers and content windowing to balance pricing, advertising, and content spending​​.

-    ​.

 Social Media Trends

     Transformation of Social Media: Social media platforms are increasingly focusing on user-generated video content, emphasizing users’ interests.
-This shift is making social media resemble a new kind of personalized TV, with creators playing a crucial role despite facing challenges in income reliability​
+This shift is making social media resemble a new kind of personalized TV, with creators playing a crucial role despite facing challenges in income reliability​​.

-    ​.

 Gaming's Impact

     Gaming's Broad Influence: Gaming is affecting every aspect of the media and entertainment industry.
-From simple mobile games to massively multiplayer services and narrative game worlds, gaming is creating tight communities and fandoms that sustain and amplify entertainment franchises​
+From simple mobile games to massively multiplayer services and narrative game worlds, gaming is creating tight communities and fandoms that sustain and amplify entertainment franchises​.

-    ​.

 Strategic Considerations